 Males and females have different reproductive systems.
-The reproductive organs of human beings that are Testis in male and ovary in female become functional only after attaining sexual maturity.
+The reproductive organs of human beings which are Testis in males and ovaries in females become functional only after attaining sexual maturity.

-In male, sexual maturity is attained at the age of 13-14 years, but in females at the age of 10-12 years.
+In males, sexual maturity is attained at the age of 13-14 years, but in females at the age of 10-12 years.
 This age is known as the age of puberty.

 Puberty: It is the age at which the sex hormones (or gametes) begin to be produced and the boy or girl becomes sexually mature.

-The testes and ovary produce gametes and also secrete hormones like testosterone (male hormone from testes) and estrogen and progesterone (female hormones from ovary).
+The testes and ovary produce gametes and also secrete hormones like testosterone (the male hormone from the testes) and estrogen and progesterone (female hormones from the ovary).

 Male Reproductive system

-It consists of portion that produce the germ-cells and other portions that deliver the germ-cells to the site of fertilization.
-The main organs of male reproductive system are the following:
+It consists of portions that produce the germ cells and other portions that deliver the germ cells to the site of fertilization.
+The main organs of the male reproductive system are the following:

-Testes are the main reproductive organs of male body that produce sperms.
+Testes are the main reproductive organs of the male body that produce sperm.
 They hang outside the body in scrotal sacs as they need a temperature lower than the body temperature.

 Testes also act as endocrine glands and produce male reproductive hormones (testosterone).

-The sperm are carried by a long tube known as vas deferens of sperm duct into organs called seminal vesicles, where the sperm get nourished and stored.
+The sperm is carried by a long tube known as the vas deferens of the sperm duct into organs called seminal vesicles, where the sperm get nourished and stored.

 It is the tube that carries urine or semen.
-Urethra carries sperms to an organ called penis which opens to the outside through a male genital pore.
+The urethra carries sperm to an organ called the penis which opens to the outside through a male genital pore.

-It provides common passage for the urine and the semen.
+It provides a common passage for urine and semen.

-It is tiny bodies that consist of mainly genetic materials and a long tail which help them to move towards the female germ cell.
+It is a tiny body that consists of mainly genetic materials and a long tail that helps them to move towards the female germ cell.

 Female reproductive system

-The female germ-cells or egg are made in the ovaries and are responsible for the production of some hormones.
-The main organs of female reproductive systems are:
+The female germ cells or eggs are made in the ovaries and are responsible for the production of some hormones.
+The main organs of the female reproductive system are:

-Ovaries are the main reproductive organs of female body.
+Ovaries are the main reproductive organs of the female body.
 They produce ova.
 Females are born with hundreds of undeveloped female egg cells (ova).
-These eggs are stored in the ovaries and release every month, after puberty.
+These eggs are stored in the ovaries and released every month, after puberty.

 Unused eggs dissolve and pass out during the time of menstruation.
-Ovaries also act like endocrine glands and produce hormones like estrogens and progesterone.
+Ovaries also act as endocrine glands and produce hormones like estrogens and progesterone.

 Each ovary is joined to the uterus by a fallopian tube.
 In the fallopian tube, these are very tiny hairs called cilia that help in the smooth passage of the matured egg to the uterus.

-Uterus is a bag like structure that appears like an inverted pear.
-Its upper portion is broader whereas its lower portion is narrower called cervix.
-It is held in the place by ligaments and muscles.
+The uterus is a bag-like structure that appears like an inverted pear.
+Its upper portion is broader whereas its lower portion is the narrower called the cervix.
+It is held in place by ligaments and muscles.

 Cervix is a ring of muscles located at the lower portion of the uterus.
 It forms a barrier between the uterus and the vagina.

-Vagina is an elastic and muscular canal that connects the cervix to the outside of the woman’s body.
-Vagina is the tube that receives the male organ during sexual intercourse.
+The vagina is an elastic and muscular canal that connects the cervix to the outside of the woman’s body.
+The vagina is the tube that receives the male organ during sexual intercourse.

 Sexual Reproduction in Human beings

-The male gametes called sperm is introduced inside the female genital tract (vagina) by the process of copulation or mating.
+The male gametes called sperm are introduced inside the female genital tract (vagina) by the process of copulation or mating.
 Fertilization occurs in the fallopian tube.

-Sperms are highly active and move up through cervix into the uterus and then pass into the fallopian tubes.
-In the fallopian tube only one sperm fertilizes the ovum to form a zygote.
+Sperms are highly active and move up through the cervix into the uterus and then pass into the fallopian tubes.
+In the fallopian tube, only one sperm fertilizes the ovum to form a zygote.
 This is known as fertilization.

 Fertilization occurs only when copulation takes place during the ovulatory period.
-The embryonic development of the zygote begin immediately in the fallopian tube and pregnancy starts while menstruation stops.
+The embryonic development of the zygote begins immediately in the fallopian tube and pregnancy starts while menstruation stops.

-Now, a special tissue develops between the uterine wall and the embryo (foetus) called placenta where the exchange of nutrients, oxygen and waste products take place.
+Now, a special tissue develops between the uterine wall and the embryo (foetus) called the placenta where the exchange of nutrients, oxygen, and waste products takes place.

 The time period from the development of foetus inside the uterus till birth is known as gestation.

-The act of giving birth of the fully developed foetus at the end of gestation periods is known as parturition.
+The act of giving birth to a fully developed foetus at the end of the gestation period is known as parturition.
 The development of the child inside the mother’s body takes approx 9 months.

 Adolescence and Puberty

-The changes that come are growth in height, body shape, voice in boys get significantly deeper, increase in mental, intellectual and emotional maturity, increased activity of sex glands, maturity of ovaries and testes, development of breast in girls, beard and moustaches in boys.
+The changes that come are growth in height, body shape, a voice in boys get significantly deeper, increase in mental, intellectual, and emotional maturity, increased activity of sex glands, maturity of ovaries and testes, development of breasts in girls, beard, and mustaches in boys.

 All these changes are controlled by hormones.
 Hormones are the chemicals produced by the endocrine glands that are sent to the target site by the blood.

-If fertilization takes place, zygote is formed and starts developing into embryo which gets implanted in the uterine wall.
+If fertilization takes place, the zygote is formed and starts developing into an embryo which gets implanted in the uterine wall.
 This is known as pregnancy.

 - What is sexual reproduction?

-Generally in animals, sperm from male and ovum from female fuses to form a zygote, which grows into a new organism.
+Generally in animals, sperm from the male and ovum from the female fuse to form a zygote, which grows into a new organism.

 - What is menstruation?

-Answer: The cycle of events taking place in the ovaries and uterus every 28 days or roughly 1 month and marked by the menstrual flow is called menstrual cycle in human female.
-Menstrual cycle is also known as sexual cycle.
+Answer: The cycle of events taking place in the ovaries and uterus every 28 days or roughly 1 month and marked by the menstrual flow is called the menstrual cycle in the human female.
+The menstrual cycle is also known as the sexual cycle.

 - What is sex determination?

 Answer: Human cells have 23 chromosomes in each cell.
-Out of these chromosomes, one pair is the sex chromosomes.
-In males the sex chromosomes are of two types known as X and Y. In female, both sex chromosomes are similar that is X and X.
+Out of these chromosomes, one pair is the sex chromosome.
+In males the sex chromosomes are of two types known as X and Y. In females, both sex chromosomes are similar is X and X.

 - What are oviparous and viviparous?